SimoneJohnson04/SimoneJohnsonIT1025/Lab4/readme.md

 ### World Wide Web Consortium
 Tim Berners-Lee is an English engineer and the inventor of the World Wide Web, and he helped create W3C in order to write web standards and regulate how the World Wide Web should work and to collaborate with others working in the development of the web around the world.
 The standard that intrigued me was the "Web of Devices- Mobile Web" and this is important because it details the idealistic concept of how web development for mobile devices should be, but it also puts standards about how it should be done for now.
 ### HTML5 and CSS
+The purpose of HTML5 is to create the content of the website, allowing you to display words and data, whereas the purpose of CSS is allowing you to modify how that data shows up on the screen.
+The approach I took with the website is to start off with HTML in order to get the basic content down, then to use CSS in order to mess around adn change the appearance of the website once the data was displayed.
 ### HTML and XML
 XML differs from HTML because XML carries data whereas HTML displays the data.
 Additionally, the coding of XML is different because there are no predefinded tags like there are in HTML.